 British national highlights the risks for foreigners living in Thailand without health or medical insurance.

-Graham Briar a British national highlights the risks for foreigners living in Thailand without health or medical insurance.
+British National Graham Briar highlights the risks for foreigners living overseas without health or medical insurance.

 Graham Briar, a Thailand based video blogger has suffered a critical illness and urgently needs a triple heart bypass operation.